cpinnix/commanderpowerlevel/README.md

 ##### 5

-Commanders in the fives are highly janky and experimental.
-These commanders should:
+Commanders at Commander Level 5 are highly janky and experimental.
+These commanders typically:

-- Be playing around with mechanics.
+1. Explore unique or unconventional mechanics.
-- Not winning like crazy.
+2. Do not have consistent or frequent wins.

 Examples: